Theme restaurant: History

 David Tallichet took inspiration from Disneyland when he opened his first theme restaurant The Reef in Long Beach, California.
 His company went on to open dozens of restaurants, with themes ranging from New England fishing villages and French farmhouses to aviation and World War II.
-Another fan of Disneyland, Atari co-founder Nolan Bushnell, integrated food, entertainment, and an arcade into the first Chuck E. Cheese's, opened in San Jose, California in 1977.
+Another fan of Disneyland, Atari co-founder Nolan Bushnell, integrated food, entertainment, and an arcade into the first Chuck E. Cheese, opened in San Jose, California in 1977.
 The restaurant featured animatronic animals that Bushnell claims were inspired by the Enchanted Tiki Room at Disneyland.

 The North American theme restaurant chain Medieval Times was actually started on the small island of Mallorca, Spain in the 1970s.
 Jose Montaner put on his dinner show for years before attracting enough investors to open a location outside Walt Disney World in Florida in 1983.
 Now their "castles" are found across the United States and Canada.

 The original Hard Rock Cafe was founded in 1971 in London.
 In 1979, following the donation of guitars by Eric Clapton and Pete Townshend, the cafe began covering its walls with rock and roll memorabilia.
 Today, this pioneering theme restaurant chain has some 185 locations in 74 countries.
 Following Hard Rock Cafe's successful theme of exhibiting music memorabilia, Planet Hollywood extended the concept to movies in the 1990s, while adding celebrity endorsements and appearances at the restaurants.

 Steven Schussler came up with the idea for Rainforest Cafe, and actually turned his house into a model jungle to attract investors, before opening the first location in the Mall of America in 1994.
 Dozens of locations around the world quickly followed, and many new theme restaurant chains opened in hopes of copying Rainforest Cafe's success.
 The first 1950's themed restaurant was Cafe 50's created by Craig Martin.
 In 1983 he opened Cafe 50's in Venice Beach, then Sherman Oaks, Hermosa Beach and lastly West LA, which is still open.
 California But by the late 1990s, dozens of theme restaurants closed, including entire chains, as the market became saturated and the novelty wore off.

 Today, though smaller than at its peak, the industry has rebounded, in part as Millennials turn to themed restaurants for dining entertainment.
 The popularity of social media platforms like Instagram has pushed restaurants to theme their physical spaces to inspire photographers.
 Temporary pop-up restaurants and bars are capitalizing on the popularity of nostalgia by using theming to immerse guests in their favorite programs and movies.